Cute Girl

-Cute Girl, also known as Lovable You (就是溜溜的她), is a 1980 Taiwanese romantic drama film directed by director Hou Hsiao-hsien, starring Kenny Bee, Anthony Chan and Fong Fei-fei.
+Cute Girl, also known as Lovable You (就是溜溜的她 : Jiù shì liū liū di tā), is a 1980 Taiwanese romantic drama film directed by director Hou Hsiao-hsien, starring Kenny Bee, Anthony Chan and Fong Fei-fei.
 It was Hou Hsiao-hsien's first feature film.

 Plot

 Wenwen, the daughter of a rich Taipei business tycoon, is set up with the son of another illustrious family for potential marriage.
 She flees for several days to her aunt's house in a mountain village prior to facing her potential husband.
 There she falls in love with Daigang, an infrastructure engineer conducting a road survey in the village.
-When Wewen is called back to Taipei by her father the lovers are split, but Daigang is not so easily defeated nor is he exactly who he seems.
+When Wenwen is called back to Taipei by her father, the lovers are split, but Daigang is not so easily defeated nor is he exactly who he seems.